 Regular ongoing assessments will be an integral part of the teaching and learning process.
 Assessment results will identify the student's progress level and knowledge base and help inform instructional strategies.
-Alignment between curriculum and assessments will ensure that the instructional process is focused on learning related to the standards and benchmarks as well as catch-up objectives, curriculum goals, and the Academy's School Improvement Plan.
+Alignment between curriculum and assessments will ensure that the instructional process is focused on learning related to the standards and benchmarks as well as catch-up objectives, curriculum goals, and the Academy's continuous school improvement plan through MICIP.